 Mental Health Resources

-Managing the stress and anxiety associated with COVID-19 and staying at home may be overwhelming for some people.
+Managing the stress and anxiety associated with COVID-19 may be overwhelming for some people.
 It can help to keep a healthy routine that includes regular sleep, a healthy diet, exercise, and increased communication/connection with friends and loved ones.
 People with pre-existing mental health conditions should continue with their treatment and be aware of new or worsening symptoms.

 - CDC: Manage Anxiety and Stress